High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization: Introduction

 Our first contribution is the introduction of a novel densification strategy based on rendering.
 We directly densify the map utilizing rendering loss, enabling us to effectively map unobserved areas and enhance the rendering quality of reobserved regions.

-Our second contribution is the regularized optimization during the mapping.
-The continuous mapping suffers from the ``forgetting" problem, which means that Gaussian parameters tend to overfit the latest frame and lead to decrease of reconstruction quality for previous frames (cf. \Cref{fig:forgetting-demonstration}).
-To alleviate the forgetting problem, we introduce extra parameters to supervise the learning process, and the experiment shows that our method can preserve the rendering quality of previously visited areas.
+Our second contribution is regularized optimization during mapping.
+Continuous mapping with 3DGS suffers from the ``forgetting" problem, which means that Gaussian parameters tend to overfit to the latest frame and lead to decreased reconstruction quality for previous frames (see \cref{fig:forgetting-demonstration}).
+To alleviate the forgetting problem, we introduce extra parameters to supervise the learning process, and our experiments show that our method can preserve the rendering quality of previously visited areas.

-Experiments show that our method achieves state-of-the-art reconstruction quality and tracking accuracy on $\texttt{Replica}$ dataset and competitive results on the real-world dataset $\texttt{TUM-RGBD}$.
-In the ablation study, we show the effectiveness of our method.
-We also find that continuous mapping can reconstruct high-quality images even if there exists motion blur, which may inspire the 3DGS reconstruction with blurry inputs.
+We demonstrate state-of-the-art reconstruction quality and tracking accuracy on $\texttt{Replica}$ dataset and competitive results on the real-world dataset $\texttt{TUM-RGBD}$.
+We show the relative effectiveness of the two main contributions in the ablation study.
+We also find that continuous mapping can reconstruct high-quality images even if when faced with motion blur, which may inspire work on 3DGS reconstruction with blurry inputs.